See where CDP is headed with AI — Agentic World 2026, Oct 5–7, Miami →

 Anomaly Detection: AI identifies unusual patterns in customer behavior that may indicate fraud, account takeover, or significant life events that create marketing opportunities.

-As AI capabilities continue to evolve, Customer 360 views will become increasingly sophisticated, moving from comprehensive records of past behavior to intelligent, predictive systems that anticipate customer needs and recommend optimal actions in real-time.
+As AI capabilities evolve, Customer 360 views are moving from comprehensive records of past behavior to intelligent, predictive systems that anticipate customer needs in real-time.
+In the Agentic CDP era, AI agents — not human analysts — become the primary consumers of Customer 360 profiles, querying unified data via APIs and MCP to make autonomous decisions at scale.

 What is the difference between Customer 360 and Single Customer View?

-Single Customer View (SCV) refers to the technical achievement of creating one unified record per customer by merging duplicates and resolving identities across systems.
-Customer 360 goes beyond this technical unification to encompass the strategic application—it includes enriched profile data, historical context, predictive insights, and the operational capabilities to act on that information in real-time.
-In practice, achieving a Single Customer View is a prerequisite for building a true Customer 360.
+Single Customer View (SCV) is the technical achievement of creating one unified record per customer; Customer 360 is the strategic application of that unified view.
+SCV focuses on merging duplicates and resolving identities across systems.
+Customer 360 goes further — it includes enriched profile data, historical context, predictive insights, and the operational capabilities to act on that information in real-time.
+Achieving a Single Customer View is a prerequisite for building a true Customer 360.

 How does a CDP build a Customer 360?

-CDPs build Customer 360 views by ingesting data from all sources through data pipelines, resolving identities to match records across systems, creating unified profiles that update in real-time, enriching profiles with calculated attributes and predictive insights, and making this data accessible to downstream systems through APIs and activation capabilities.
+CDPs build Customer 360 views by ingesting data from all sources, resolving identities to match records across systems, creating unified profiles that update in real-time, enriching profiles with predictive insights, and activating this data through APIs and connectors.
 This automated, purpose-built approach eliminates the need for custom coding and ensures every team works from the same complete, up-to-date customer view.

 CDP.com Staff